Azure/AppConfiguration/docs/FeatureManagement/Samples/FeatureFlag.v2.0.0.schema.sample.scenarios.md

 ### Validation of Rollout Percentage

 The following tests are the baseline file for testing the Feature Management libraries.
-These tests validate that the same formula is being used to caluclate the rollout percentage.
-The modified files has a roolout percentage 1 higher than the original which takes Brittnety from being disabled to enabled.
+These tests validate that the same formula is being used to calculate the rollout percentage.
+The modified files have a rollout percentage 1 higher than the original which takes Brittney from being disabled to enabled.
 So, the results of tests 12 through 19 should be True.

 [Targeting Filter Tests](TargetingFilter.modified.tests.json)